Protection for Students with Disabilities

 The Individuals with Disabilities Education Act (IDEA) and related regulations provide eligible students with certain procedural rights and protections in the context of student discipline.

-In general, special education students may be suspended from their programs, just as any other student can be, for up to ten school days per year.
-However, when a special education student is excluded from their program for more than ten school days in the school year, the student’s special education Team must develop a functional behavioral assessment plan.
+In general, special education students may be suspended from their programs, just as any other student can be, for up to ten (10) school days per year.
+However, when a special education student is excluded from their program for more than ten (10) school days in the school year, the student’s special education Team must conduct a functional behavioral assessment.
 In many instances, the Team also may be required to determine whether the student’s behavior was a direct result of their disability (a “manifestation determination”).

 If the Team determines the behavior was not a direct result of the student’s disability, the school may discipline the student according to the school’s code of conduct, except that the district must continue to provide the student with educational services during the period of the suspension or expulsion.
 However, if the Team determines that the behavior was a direct result of the disability, the student may not be excluded from the current educational placement (except in the case of weapons, drugs, or the possibility of serious bodily injury to the child or others) until the Team develops and the parent(s)/guardian(s) consent(s) to a new IEP.